Garhwa: Anraj Dam

-Located a few kilometers from Garhwa, the dam offers irrigation facilities and recreational boating.
+Located a few kilometers from Garhwa, the dam offers irrigation facilities and recreational boating services.
 It is being promoted as an eco-tourism destination.

 Birsa Munda Helipad Park

 Developed as both a helipad and a public park, it includes an open gym, walking tracks, gardens, and children's play areas.

 Nilambar–Pitambar Park

 A city park named after tribal freedom fighters Nilambar and Pitambar; used for walks, family visits, and civic events.

 Football Stadium

 A major venue for district tournaments, school competitions, and sports training.

 Garhwa Town Hall

 A central location for cultural events, public meetings, stage programs, and government gatherings.